matter-in-motion/mm/docs/transports.md

 # Matter In Motion.
 Transports

-Transports layer is an abstraction between network and [matter in motion protocol](https://github.com/matter-in-motion/mm/blob/master/docs/protocol.md)
+Transports layer is an abstraction between a network and [matter in motion protocol](https://github.com/matter-in-motion/mm/blob/master/docs/protocol.md)

 To use [API](https://github.com/matter-in-motion/mm/blob/master/docs/api.md) you should define at least one transport: